MicrosoftDocs/visualstudio-docs/connected-environment/get-started-nodejs-03.md

-# Getting Started on Connected Environment with Node.js
+# Get Started on Connected Environment with Node.js

 Previous step: [Create a Kubernetes Development Environment in Azure](get-started-nodejs-02.md)